ringcentral/ringcentral-api-docs/docs/team-messaging/bots/walkthrough.md

 </ol>
 </div>

+!!! hint "What to build, a public or private bot?"
+    The button above will help you create a private bot.
+But what is the difference between a public and private bot?

+    * A **private bot** can only be installed into the account that created it, and therefore, can only correspond with users in your own personal account/organization.

+    * A **public bot** on the other hand is typically listed in the App Gallery, and can be installed into any number of different RingCentral accounts.

+    Throughout this walkthrough we will highlight key differences between how you code for a public versus private bot.
+The button above will assist you in creating a private bot, a preference you can change if you wish.

 ### Set your OAuth redirect URL

 Before you create your bot app, you will need to set the OAuth redirect URL.
 Into that URL enter in the ngrok URL from above, with `/oauth` appended to the end.
 For example: